tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 ## Table highlights

 We use purple and red highlights on the tables to flag up important dates.
-The rules governing when highlights should be applied are the same across POM and HOMD views and are as follows.
+The rules governing when highlights should be applied are the same across POM and HOMD views and are outlined below.

 Orginally the purple highlight was green.
-We changed this to avoid suggesting that a green handover had been completed.
+We changed this to avoid suggesting that a handover has been completed once it turns green.
 In fact, there may still be work to do on the COM side or additional POM tasks that aren't included in our task list.

 ### If tasks are outstanding on a case that a COM has been supporting